 Procuring and implementing hospital e-prescribing and medicines administration (ePMA) systems across all secondary settings in NHS Wales that build on a set of common open standards and principles that provide end-to-end e-prescribing secondary care capabilities together with interoperability with other care settings in Wales and the Shared Medicines Record.
 The capability to transfer Outpatient prescriptions electronically to community pharmacists is included.
-This capability will be delivered via the Secondary Care electronic Prescribing and Medicines Administration (ePMA) programme.
+This capability will be delivered via the Secondary Care ePMA programme.

-3. Patient Access development
+3. Patient access development